 A summary of all the hypotheses is exhibited in Figure 1.

-Figure 1: Conceptual Model
+Fig. 1.
+Conceptual Model

 Source: Authors

 RESEARCH METHODOLOGY

 In this research, quantitative research was employed to investigate the aspects of international student recruitment and the perceived competitiveness of Malaysia in the global higher education arena.
 The sampling frame was the official records and enrolment statistics of Education Malaysia Global Services (EMGS) and the Ministry of Higher Education (MOHE) Malaysia, which is the list of the international students currently studying in the Malaysian higher education institutions (HEIs).
 A structured questionnaire was developed and distributed online via Google Forms to facilitate convenient participation by the respondents.
 The study surveyed 150 international students studying at private universities in Selangor, Malaysia.The research also made use of stratified sampling, which helped in having a reflection of the various categories of students.
 One way is stratified sampling, which enables the researcher to choose respondents of various and multiple demographics and institutions.
 The latter issue enhanced the reliability and generalizability of the study.
 The statistical tool used in the analysis of the collected data included SmartPLS, a statistical tool that uses Partial Least Squares Structural Equation Modelling (PLS-SEM).
 The statistical tool is an appropriate tool to analyse and examine the data regarding exploratory studies and is also a favourable method for analysing and examining complex relations between latent variables.
 The measurement model (validity and reliability of constructs) of the model was tested with the help of SmartPLS, and the structural model was evaluated by testing hypotheses.